What is Narrative Therapy?

 Narrative therapy is a respectful and collaborative approach to working with people that accesses a person’s abilities and skills in standing up to problems that have shown up in his or her life.

-A narrative therapist allies with a person to help that person stand up to, or change the relationship with, a problem that has come into that person’s life.
+A narrative therapist allies with a person to help him or her stand up to and change the relationship with a problem that has come into their life.
 The therapist refrains from thinking or speaking of a person as “the problem.”

 A narrative approach relies on the sincere belief that people have strengths, abilities, values, and skills that can help them to stand up to the effects of problems in their lives.